-The single-celled parasite toxoplasma gondii can infect our pet cats and be easily transmitted to us.
-What should we care?
+The single-celled parasite Toxoplasma gondii can infect our pet cats and is easily transmitted to us.
+Why should we care?
 Jaroslav Flegr of Prague’s Charles University (seen the the clip below) has linked toxoplasma infections in humans with increased traffic accident rates and personality changes.

 That raises a lot of questions, so help, we compiled answers from the British Columbia Centre for Disease Control, Manitoba Public Health and the United States Centers for Disease Control and Prevention.

 Manitoba Public Health says: "Most people who are infected do not show any symptoms.
 Those who do get sick with a mild form of the illness will usually have flu-like symptoms including fever, sore throat, sore muscles, tiredness and swollen lymph nodes.
 In some cases, the infection can also cause vision problems.
 Immunocompromised people, such as those living with AIDS or cancer, or transplant patients receiving immunosuppressive drugs, and pregnant women are more at risk of serious illness."

 WHAT SHOULD I DO IF I THINK I MAY HAVE TOXOPLASMOSIS?

 US Centres for Disease Control and Protection says: "If you suspect that you may have toxoplasmosis, talk to your health care provider.
 Your provider may order one or more varieties of blood tests specific for toxoplasmosis.
 The results from the different tests can help your provider determine if you have a Toxoplasma gondii infection and whether it is a recent (acute) infection."